skmin-lab/unixmd/docs/source/build.rst

 Cython https://cython.org

-If you don't have numpy or Cython, you can install them using pip command.
+If you don't have Numpy or Cython, you can install them using pip command.

 .. code-block:: bash